hmisonne/UdacityWebDev/05-GoalTracker/README.md

 The PostgreSQL database is hosted on Heroku.

-To run the application on your local machine, run the following commands from the GoalTracker foler:
+To run the application on your local machine, run the following commands from the GoalTracker folder:
 ```
 set FLASK_APP=app.py
 set FLASK_ENV=development